RarelyCharlie/rarelycharlie.github.io/books.md

 [Review at 7 Cups](# "TO BE ADDED") &bull; [Google Books](https://books.google.com/books?id=nbU4AAAAIAAJ)

+# Mental illness and society

+Books that discuss mental illness in relation to culture and society.

 **Johann Hari (2018) _Lost Connections — Uncovering the Real Causes of Depression and the Unexpected Solutions_**

 A journalist and storyteller explores some of the causes of depression, anxiety and addiction.
 The unexpected solutions include what 7 Cups was created to do.

 [Review at 7 Cups](# "TO BE ADDED") &bull; [Google Books](https://books.google.com/books?id=WIg2DwAAQBAJ)

+# Psychotherapy

+Books that describe the techniques of psychotherapy, which mostly include active listening but go a long way beyond active listening.

+\[TO BE ADDED\]